Final plan released

 The ACT Government prepared a master plan for the Kippax group centre (the centre) that sets out a vision, planning principles, spatial framework and planning strategies to guide the growth and development in the centre over time.

 A draft variation to the Territory Plan (DV361) is one step in implementing the Kippax Group Centre Master Plan.
 DV361, was open for comment from 25 March 2019 to 28 June 2019.
 The draft variation is now being finalised before being recommended to the Minister for Planning.

 The Kippax Group Centre Master Plan was prepared in response to actions outlined in the ACT Planning Strategy (2012) and is consistent with the recommendations in the 2018 refreshed ACT Planning Strategy.
 These actions include the need to: investigate opportunities for urban intensification for the centre; to ensure everyone has access to a range of facilities, services and opportunities for social interaction; and to encourage active travel to and from the centre.

-The centre provides a diverse range of services and facilities for its surrounding suburbs, as well as the more recent growth generated by increased residential development in west Magregor.
+The centre provides a diverse range of services and facilities for its surrounding suburbs, as well as the more recent growth generated by increased residential development in west Macgregor.

 Key recommendations of the master plan, as indicated in Map 1, include:

 - establishing the centre’s role as a future major public transport hub

 - providing new opportunities for retail expansion, including mixed-use development across the centre

 - encouraging street based activity, through centre structure and built environment